This week’s BEACON Researchers at Work blog post is by MSU postdoc Frank Bartlett.

 We started the population with a single Avidian, placed facing north at the boundary of white and pink.
 This organism was equipped with a simple strategy (see Movie 1, above).
 In the movie the Avidian is represented with a dot for a head and a line for its body.
 When it flashes red it is executing a sense instruction.
 Our starting organism simply moved across the boarder and sensed to receive resource.
 It then turned around and moved to the white zone to divide.
 We turned this organism loose in the environment for 60,000 generations of mutation and natural selection.
 This took about 6 hours to complete, equating to about 1.5 million years in human generations.
 Movie 2 (below) shows the most successful behavior from this evolutionary run.
 This Avidian exhibits what folks here call “cockroach” behavior; following the walls of its environment and occasionally moving across the diagonal.
 Although this appears similar to the edge following behavior seen in many biological organisms the Avidian performs this strategy by simply moving without using a sense of direction.

 It was instantly clear to us that these Avidians evolved a very simple strategy that exploited the geography of the state grid.
 To counter this chicanery, we modified the environment to provide no resource or reproductive area along the edges and diagonals of the state grid.
 The south is still the reproductive zone, represented by grey regions, while resource remains pink.
 White areas are a no-mans-land where the organism could neither collect resource nor reproduce (Movie 3, below).
 In addition, Avidians started their lives from random locations in the grid with a random facing.
 We seeded the evolutionary run with the cockroach from the last experiment and another 60,000 generations later a more interesting Avidian evolved.
-The dominant organism from this run evolved to use a sense of direction and had multiple dist
+The dominant organism from this run evolved to use a sense of direction and ha

 inct behaviors.
 Movie 3 shows the behavioral trace of this organism.
 Every time the Avidian flashes red, it is trying to collect resource.
 When it flashes green, it is sensing its current direction.
 How many separate movement behaviors can you categorize?
 (This organism evolved 4 separate behavioral modules)